22-Feb-2001 -- I had planned this trip for almost a year, since the time when I indexed all

 As we got close to the pass, we had a magnificent view over the surrounding mountains,

-with Rifsfjell due east. (photo #4)
+with Rifsfjell due west. (photo #4)

 From the mountain pass we skied directly south, over some smaller hills and then followed a